mmad2026/mmad2026.github.io/travelgrants.md

 <h1>Travel grants</h1>

-To support the participation of international early-stage researchers (including postdocs), our workshop is pleased to offer a limited number of travel grants.
+To support the participation of international (outside Denmark) early-stage researchers (including postdocs), our workshop is pleased to offer a limited number of travel grants.
 Applicants are required to submit the following materials:

 <ul>
 <li>Poster Abstract: A title and short abstract for a poster that you will present at the workshop.</li>